RSS Honours - Celebrating the work of RSS fellows

 Fiona Steele

-Through our medals and prizes, we want to celebrate the extensive talent across the Society and the discipline.
+Through our medals and prizes, we celebrate the extensive talent of our members and recognise their substantial contributions to society and to the data disciplines.

 Named after William Augustus Guy, the British medical statistician.
 The Bronze and Silver medals are awarded annually and the Gold medal is awarded every two years